 Oh, and I just read this post by Elizabeth about traveling ONLY with items from her Signature Collection.
 I’ve been so inspired by this idea (and her photos are really beautiful), that I’m going to try to pack super minimally for our trip to San Francisco (we leave tomorrow)!
 It will be a huge challenge for me, since I like to pack everything I might ever need when traveling, so follow along on snapchat today and tomorrow to see how I pack!

 Pants: Elizabeth Suzann Cecelia Pant in stretch cotton (4, short)

-Top: Elizabeth Suzann Birdie Crop in natural handwoven cotton (OS MINUS)
+Top: Elizabeth Suzann Birdie Crop in natural handwoven cotton (OS MINUS), no longer available

-Kimono: Elizabeth Suzann Emma Kimono in flax linen (OS-)
+Kimono: Elizabeth Suzann Emma Kimono in flax linen (OS-), no longer available

 Slides: Jeffrey Campbell Perpetua Mule in pink (color sold out)

 Earrings: The Salt Empire Dusting Tassel Earrings (in custom length, coming soon to site)

 Join us on Instagram where we share our artistry & adventures on the daily.

 Discovering how to inhabit our lives—ourselves, our work, our relationships, our homes, and our entertaining spaces—with intention.